-Here’s a list of the some of the most common activities for which you should use certain shoes, and a rundown of why they are right for that sport.
-And remember, experts agree that after about 300 hours of use (or around 400 miles of running) the foam cushioning in most shoes will start to break down, so toss them and treat yourself to a new pair.
+Here’s a list of the some of the most common activities for which you should use certain shoes, and a rundown of why they’re right for that sport.
+And remember: Experts agree that after about 300 hours of use (or around 400 miles of running) the foam cushioning in most shoes will start to break down, so toss them and treat yourself to a new pair.

 The Best Workout Shoe for Every Exercise